christian-brindley/custom-nodes/README.md

 ### script

-The TypeScript node script source is converted to Ping friendly JavaScript, with all imports expanded in line.
+The node script is converted from TypeScript simple JavaScript, with all imports expanded in line with the script.